-Every crane operating on a Layton Construction project must have the following documentation in the cab of the crane available for review: manufacturer's operating manual, manufacturer's lift charts, last annual inspection, last monthly inspection, and exception reports (if any).
-If at any time during the lifting process the crane operator has the authority to stop the lift and request a review by a qualified person to determine that safety has been assured.
+Every crane operating on a Layton Construction project must have the following documentation in the cab of the crane available for review: 1) manufacturer's operating manual; 2) manufacturer's lift charts; 3) last annual inspection; 4) last monthly inspection; and 5) exception reports, if any.
+At any time during the lifting process the crane operator has the authority to stop the lift and request a review by a qualified person to determine that safety has been assured.